 Drain Cleaning with Chemical Drain Cleaners

 If the first two methods fail, all else leads to chemical drain cleaners.
-These cleaners are fast acting due to the amounts of sulfuric acid and high concentration of lye.
+These cleaners are fast acting due to the amounts of sulfuric acid and a high concentration of lye.
 It is important to follow all of the instructions and warning labels on all chemical drain cleaners, for they all have their own way of getting through tough clogs rapidly.
 Remember to flush all the remaining chemicals by running a sufficient amount of water through your drain.

 Top Liquid Drain Cleaners